Orders of protection

-The court can grant an order of protection, which may direct respondent:
+The court can grant in order protection, which may direct respondent:

--not to assault, menace, or harass you or commit crimes of reckless endangerment or disorderly conduct towards you;
+Not to assault, menace, or harass you or commit crimes of reckless endangerment or disorderly

--not to telephone or e-mail you or write you letters.
+Not to telephone or email you or write letters.

 The court can also protect your children in the order protection.
 For example, the court can